 Check that you are signed in to all your FaceTime accounts using the same Apple ID.
 Within iOS tap on Settings > FaceTime and check the Apple ID.
 In Mac OS X tap on FaceTime > Preferences and check the Apple ID.

 If any of the devices don’t match.
 Tap on Sign Out and enter the same Apple ID and Password as your other devices (then tap Sign In).

-FaceTime not working: What to do if FaceTime is stuck on 'Waiting for Activation'
+5. Is FaceTime stuck on 'Waiting for Activation'

 When you sign in to FaceTime, it will say Waiting for Activation.
 If any of your devices hang on the Waiting for Activation turn off FaceTime and back on again.
 Here is how to turn FaceTime on and off on an iOS and Mac OS X Device: